Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 Okay.

-Sometimes we have third parties make them for us, but these don't have any synthetic fragrances and artificial colors, fillers, any garbage like that.
+But these don't have any synthetic fragrances and artificial colors, fillers, any garbage like that.

-So you want high quality, high-end lab tests and supplements that can help protect your neurology and your health and your longevity so that you can live long enough to enjoy all the money that you're saving by following Todd's advice on the UNAs.
+So you want high-quality, high-end lab tests and supplements that can help protect your neurology and your health and your longevity so that you can live long enough to enjoy all the money that you're saving by following Todd's advice on the UNAs.

 Well, you know, don't you want to be around to enjoy the money that you're not having confiscated from you?